burkeholland/quick-start/src/chapters/chapter1.md

 $ npm install -g nativescript
 ```

+>**Tip:** If you have errors when running the `npm install -g nativescript` command, you may need to run the command with elevated permissions.
+- **OS X / Linux:** Try running the command `sudo npm install -g nativescript`
+- **Windows:** Make sure you open the command line as administrator.

 You should now have two commands available from your terminal: `tns`—which is short for **T**elerik **N**ative**S**cript—and `nativescript`.
 The two commands are equivalent, so we'll stick with the shorter `tns` command throughout this guide.

 You can verify the installation was successful by running `tns` in your terminal.
 You should see something like this: